Imprisoned Saudi blogger faces more lashes: supporters

 Abitbol said that Haidar has asked countries with ties to Saudi Arabia, including the Canadian government, to intervene on the blogger's behalf.

+Canada's Foreign Affairs Minister Stephane Dion said in Ottawa that his department is trying to confirm whether the claims are true and has urged the Saudi government to allow Badawi to join his family in Canada.

+"We are trying to have the most accurate information possible, because if this information is true, it would be shameful," Dion told reporters on Tuesday.
+"Canada completely condemns this type of lashing."

-Haidar, who is in Germany to present a journalism award on Wednesday in her husband's name, could not be immediately reached for comment.
+Haidar, who was in Germany to present a journalism award on Wednesday in her husband's name, could not be reached for comment.
 She was granted asylum in Canada, where she lives with the couple's three children in the province of Quebec.

 Abitbol, the foundation's director, wants Saudi Arabia to withdraw the flogging punishment, strip Badawi of his Saudi citizenship and let him leave the country for Canada.

-In December 2015, Badawi was awarded the Sakharov Prize for Freedom of Thought by the European Parliament.
+Last December, the European Parliament gave Badawi the Sakharov Prize for Freedom of Thought.

+Reporting by Allison Lampert in Montreal. additional reporting by David Ljunggren in Ottawa; editing by Steve Orlofsky and Jonathan Oatis